 My favourites were the disposable Coles brand and you can get them in your online shop (which is an absolute god-send and I will write about in another blog soon) or in-store.

-However, if you prefer ones that are machine washable then these are quite good also and definitely love the fact you can have 6 pairs going and throw them in the wash as you need!
+However, if you prefer ones that are machine washable then the Avent washable breast pads are quite good also and definitely love the fact you can have 6 pairs going and throw them in the wash as you need!

 Okay – so this one depends on whether you’re going to breast feed or bottle feed.
 No judgement either way, I could personally only breast feed my son until 4-5 months as my milk began to dry up as I got pregnant so quickly with my second.

 If you do decided to get a breast pump, here are my top tips.

 - Choose a pump that is a closed system (hygienic for you and the baby!)